-Juniors and seniors may be eligible for release for work for a maximum of 2 periods per day.
+Juniors and seniors may be eligible for release for work for a maximum of 2 periods per day at the end of the day.
 These students must sign out in the office before leaving the campus.
 Students who elect to remain within the school will report to the study hall where they will remain for the entire period.
 Students who wish to be considered for Work Release should contact the principal.